gearpump/gearpump/integrationtest/docker/gearpump-launcher/README.md

-# GearPump Launcher Docker Image
+# Gearpump Launcher Docker Image

 The image helps developer to setup/test a local [Gearpump](https://github.com/gearpump/gearpump.git) cluster quickly.
 The image is based on a minimal JRE8 environment with Python support.